gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Git-integration-configuration-page-gij-self-managed.md

     <div class="imsgbox">
         <b>For Jira hosted on Windows</b><br>
         When using Active Directory accounts for repository access, changing the password of the AD account running Jira can cause repository authentication issues.
-        <div class='nextpara'>The solution for this is to restart Jira to regain access to repositories.</div>
+        <p style='margin-bottom: 0'>The solution for this is to restart Jira to regain access to repositories.</p>
     </div>
     </div>
 </div>